UkwonKhanh/Recipes-Grocery-Delivery-App-UI-UX-design-/README.md

           - Decided colour scheme, font style, and graphic design elements based on research about the user group
     -  Evaluation - Evaluated using UI/UX heuristics
 - Please read the Report attached for more information.

+## Mid-fidelity Prototype
+- This prototype still lacks most functions, but has all the elements stated in the report.
+- Axure Prototype Link: https://lll2vg.axshare.com/ **(Please use the Sign Up button to try)**